splunk/splunk-sdk-ruby/README.md

     git clone https://github.com/splunk/splunk-sdk-ruby.git

+You can also download the SDK as a ZIP file, or install it directly (see below).

 ### Installing the Splunk SDK for Ruby

-If you have cloned the Splunk SDK for Ruby from GitHub, you should first install the latest version of `rake` using
+If you have cloned the Splunk SDK for Ruby from GitHub, you should first install the latest version of `rake`.
+For example, open a command prompt and enter the following:

-    $ gem install rake
+    gem install rake

-Then you can install the Splunk SDK for Ruby by running the following command from the top level directory of the repository
+Then you can install the Splunk SDK for Ruby by running the following command from the root of the repository (**/splunk-sdk-ruby**):

-    $ rake test
+    rake install

-You can also install the Splunk SDK for Ruby directly from RubyGems, without cloning the repository or downloading the zip file, by running
+Or, install the Splunk SDK for Ruby directly from RubyGems, without cloning the repository or downloading the ZIP file, by running:

-    $ gem install splunk-sdk-ruby
+    gem install splunk-sdk-ruby

-If you are using the Splunk SDK for Ruby in an application, we highly recommend that you use [bundler](http://gembundler.com/), which will take care of installing your the prerequisites when you deploy your application.
-Add the following line to your application's Gemfile to make bundler aware of the Splunk SDK for Ruby
+If you are using the Splunk SDK for Ruby in an application, we highly recommend that you use [bundler](http://gembundler.com/), which installs the prerequisites when you deploy your application.
+Add the following line to your application's Gemfile to make bundler aware of the Splunk SDK for Ruby:

     gem 'splunk-sdk-ruby'

-And then run the follwing command to install all your application's dependencies, including the Splunk SDK for Ruby
+Then run the following command to install all of your application's dependencies, including the Splunk SDK for Ruby:

-    $ bundle
+    bundle

+#### Examples

-There are examples located in several locations within the Splunk SDK for Ruby:
+Examples are located in several locations within the Splunk SDK for Ruby:

-* The Overview section of this document
-* The **examples/** directory in the SDK for Ruby repository
+* The **/splunk-sdk-ruby/examples/** directory
-* In-line with the code within the SDK, and in the documentation
+* Inline with the source code within the SDK
+* In the documentation on the [Splunk Developer Portal](http://dev.splunk.com/view/ruby-sdk/SP-CAAAENQ).

 #### Prepare for the unit tests

 First, do not run the test suite against your production Splunk server!
-Install another copy and run it against that.
+Install another copy of Splunk and run the test suite against that.

 Second, the versions of Rake and Test::Unit that ship with various Ruby versions are broken.
 They work enough to install the SDK, but you cannot run the unit